chuangellow/ntu-c-programming/README.md

 A record of my problem solving on NTU CSIE C Programming course.

 ### Problem
-All of the problem can be accessed on the [NTU JudgeGirl System](https://judgegirl.csie.org/)
+All of the problems can be accessed on the [NTU JudgeGirl System](https://judgegirl.csie.org/).

 ### Requirement